 #15.
 Walk to School

-Forget ‘WOW – Walk on Wednesdays’, get up a bit earlier and walk to school every day (with the exception of horrendous weather days of course).
+Forget ‘WOW – Walk on Wednesdays’, get up a bit earlier and walk to school every day (weather permitting).

 Not only will you save on petrol/diesel and car wear and tear, but everyone will be fitter.